AdobeDocs/campaign-standard.en/help/automating/using/deduplication.md

 * An **Email delivery** placed after the main outbound transition of the deduplication.
 The configuration for email deliveries is detailed in the [Email delivery](../../automating/using/email-delivery.md) section.
 * A **Save audience** activity placed after the additional transition of the deduplication to save the duplicates in a **Duplicates** audience.
 This audience can be reused to directly exclude its members from every email delivery.

-## Example 2: Deduplicating the data from an imported file
+## Example 2: Deduplicating the data from an imported file {#example-deduplicating-the-data-from-an-imported-file}

 This example shows how to deduplicate data from a file imported before loading the data into the database.
 This procedure improves the quality of the data loaded in the database.